maximilien/musings/blogs/ai/5/outline.md

 *(Honest reflection — complements the strategy section)*

 - **Plan ahead, but not too far ahead** — over-planning kills the creative energy of a hackathon
-  - Anecdote: a time I over-planned and felt boxed in
+  - TODO: Anecdote: a time I over-planned and felt boxed in
 - **Your first idea is rarely your best execution** — be willing to simplify ruthlessly
 - **Solo vs. team trade-offs** — AI tools make solo hackathons viable, but you miss the team dynamic and diverse perspectives
-  - Anecdote: what I missed working alone vs. what I gained in speed
+  - TODO: Anecdote: what I missed working alone vs. what I gained in speed
 - **Don't underestimate the social component** — some of my best professional connections came from hackathons, not conferences
 - **Burnout is real** — doing a dozen in a year taught me to be selective; quality > quantity
 - **The tech you learn sticks** — hackathon learning is hands-on and stays with you in a way tutorials don't